johnhh2/spring-react-portfolio/README.md

   - Your mysql database should now be ready to use.

 ### Startup
-- Launch the back-end: `./spring-portfolio/mvnw spring-boot:run`
+ - Launch the back-end:
+   - Go into the spring repo: `cd spring-portfolio`
+   - Start the server: `./mvnw spring-boot:run`
  - Launch the front-end: `yarn --cwd react-portfolio/ start`
  - Access the website (front-end) at `http://localhost:3000`
  - Access the back-end API at `http://localhost:8080/api`